femboyfin/dbdideas/survivor_perks.md

 ## [Reactive Healing](<https://deadbydaylight.wiki.gg/wiki/Reactive_Healing>) 📉 🧑‍🤝‍🧑

 - Now provides progression towards your Mend Bar when applicable
-  - Minor buff, realistically shouldn't actually change very much, but there aren't many options for buffs that don't further increase it's strength when used with high levels of coordination.
+  - Minor buff, realistically shouldn't actually change very much, but there aren't many options for buffs that don't further increase its strength when used with high levels of coordination.
 - Now reveals the Aura of the Killer for 8 seconds upon activation
-  - Minor strength increase without increasing it's strength in coordinated SWFs very much.
+  - Minor strength increase without increasing its strength in coordinated SWFs very much.

 ## [Reassurance](<https://deadbydaylight.wiki.gg/wiki/Reassurance>) 📉 🧑‍🤝‍🧑